-The content of the examination will be from two main sources: (1) key, fundamental concepts, defined as those topics found in introductory psychology textbooks; and (2) fundamental grasp of advanced knowledge in School Psychology.
+The content of the examination will be from two main sources:

+These are defined as those topics found in introductory psychology textbooks.
+Fundamental grasp of advanced knowledge in the student's course of study.

 Equal time and emphasis will be appropriated to key concepts in general areas of psychology and to the grasp of advanced knowledge in the student's area of expertise.
-The exam period shall last one hour and thirty minutes.
-The first 15 minutes may consist of organization by the committee members without the student being present.
-It is the responsibility of the chair of this committee to establish the format and conduct the examination.
-The exam proper shall last approximately 75 minutes.
+The exam period shall last an hour and thirty minutes.
+The first 5 to 10 minutes shall consist of organization by the committee members without the student being present.
+It is the responsibility of the chair of this committee to establish the format and conduct the examination including areas covered.
+The exam proper should be a minimum of 60 minutes and no more than 75 minutes.